hhuebert/sobotify/README.md

 * unpack the ZIP file, e.g. to %HOME%\.sobotify\pynaoqi (or different location, then adjust also path in conda env below) (e.g. the naoqi.py can then be found at %USERPROFILE%\.sobotify\pynaoqi\lib\naoqi.py)

-* open anaconda prompt and type the following commands:
+* open miniforge prompt and type the following commands:

       conda create -y -n sobotify_naoqi python=2.7
       conda activate sobotify_naoqi